eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

       my options

-If one of the dependencies isn't available from a default repository you will need to specify a repository that contains it using another `-rep`:
+If one of the dependencies isn't available from a default repository you will need to specify a repository that contains it using another `--rep`:

 <!-- lang: bash -->
     ceylon run